 Original article: I’m answering this question because it comes up often and many find this answer useful.

 The algorithm behind Valve’s matchmaking for Counterstrike is closed source.
 It’s a secret and they don’t want you to know.
 They don’t want you to know how it works so you don’t cheat the system.
 If defusing the bomb helps your rank they don’t want you shooting team mates for it.
 It’s an intentional black box.

 When people ask in forums how it works, others often say “no-ones so anyone who answers is lying” but those people are being ignorant.
 We don’t know how gravity works but we still don’t fly out into space.
 Valve have confirmed that the algorithm is based on a publicly known algorithm called “Glicko 2 [PDF]“.
 With that, and with experience of using the system as a community we have some understanding of how it works and this is generally useful enough to give you a picture.

 To ensure no one feels misled the colour of the text reflects whether I gained the information from the Glicko 2 Algorithm, Valve (hyper-links are red), is a provable community fact or a community assumption.

 Glicko 2 is based on Glicko 1 which is a based on Elo but adds more accuracy to it.
-I’ll explain Elo first then talk about Glicko 2 additions.
+I’ll explain the concept of Elo first then talk about Glicko 2 additions.

 A simple Matchmaking algorithm

 Every Counterstrike player has a numeric value that represents their skill.
 Tony for example may have a score of 799.
 Every rank in the game is a “bucket” or range of values.
 Silver I is 0-400, Silver II is 401-800, Gold Nova is 801-1200 and Global Elite 1201-1600.
 So Tony would be Silver II.
 Obviously these aren’t the real numbers and there are more ranks, that is just a simplification.
 New players start with a default value and play out their placement games.